Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-\paragraph{Mismatch between memory retrieval and memory-grounded generation reveals utilization bottlenecks.} To better understand performance bottlenecks in memory utilization, we compare state-of-the-art retrieval and generation results reported in recent studies \citep{gutierrez2024hipporag, maharana2024evaluating, wu2024longmemeval, zhong2024memorybank}.
-As shown in Figure~\ref{fig:memory_retrieval_generation_gap}, state-of-the-art models achieve Recall@5 above 90 on datasets like 2Wiki and MemoryBank \citep{gutierrez2024hipporag, zhong2024memorybank}, yet generation metrics (e.g., F1) lag by over 30 points. particularly on the 2Wiki and MemoryBank datasets.
-This highlights that high retrievability does not necessarily translate into effective generation.
-Several factors contribute to this gap: compact memory formats (e.g., dialogue turns or task-level observations) support generation more effectively than verbose entries (Figure~\ref{fig:memory_retrieval_generation_gap}); increased temporal distance between memory and query, as exemplified by MemInsight on the LoCoMo dataset \citep{salama2025meminsight}, leads to generation degradation even when retrieval is accurate; retrieving more items introduces noise that impairs decoding; and multilingual evaluations expose a language gap as illustrated in Figure~\ref{fig:memory_retrieval_generation_gap} with English consistently outperforming Chinese.
-These findings suggest that while current systems can retrieve relevant memory content, they still fall short in organizing and leveraging it effectively for downstream generation tasks.
+\paragraph{Mismatch between memory retrieval and memory-grounded generation reveals context engineering bottlenecks.} We analyze retrieval–generation performance gaps reported in recent studies \citep{gutierrez2024hipporag, maharana2024evaluating, wu2024longmemeval, zhong2024memorybank}.
+As shown in Figure~\ref{fig:memory_retrieval_generation_gap}, state-of-the-art models achieve Recall@5 above 90 on 2Wiki and MemoryBank \citep{gutierrez2024hipporag, zhong2024memorybank}, yet generation metrics (e.g., F1) lag by over 30 points.
+This indicates that high retrievability does not guarantee effective generation.
+Several factors contribute: compact memory formats (e.g., dialogue turns or task-level observations) better support generation than verbose entries; longer temporal distance between memory and query, as in MemInsight on LoCoMo \citep{salama2025meminsight}, degrades generation even with accurate retrieval, highlighting temporal reasoning as a key bottleneck in memory-grounded generation.
+Recent efforts such as TREMU \citep{ge2025tremu} attempt to address this via chain-of-thought supervision, yet empirical gains remain limited, further suggesting that long-horizon agents will increasingly encounter this constraint; retrieving more items introduces noise that impairs decoding; and multilingual settings reveal a persistent language gap, with English outperforming Chinese.
+These findings show that while current systems retrieve relevant memories, they remain limited in structuring and leveraging them for downstream generation.